Rudhesh/frontend-test/README.md

 - create a pull request for your solution from a sepperate branch pointing to main

 ## description of the final result

+First I create state action and reducer using redux toolkit.

+then I create a function named checkDoorToOpen inside I used new Date() method and get present day and stored in variable date

+then create 3 functions named
+chocolate() inside using post method getChocolate() inside using get method eatChocolate(input)inside using post method

+I used chocolate() function to sent data to server using axios.

+I used getChocolate() function to get data from server using axios.

+I used eatChocolate() function to get data from server second time using axios.

+After that I used if statement: if date >= inputDate parameter (coming from clicking the date on the browser)

+then called chocolate() function
+Which create object on server
+&
+then called getChocolate() function which get object from the server and save in the openBox state in the redux store

+(Idea is if inputDate is less then or equal to present day then sent data to server and get the same data back )

+then I create component folder inside create Door.jsx file that holds our doors data.

+then I return div called container inside container more divs called content and calender, Its used for styling this project

+and then in calender tag I map over the doors data which I imported from the components folder

+Inside I loop over openBox using some() method so I can iterate individually

+used ternary operator

+if selected.day === door.id then

+show eatChocolate() function else show checkDoorToOpen() function

+eatChocolate() function trigger AlertBox component

+AlertBox.jsx consist some elements like picture and paragraph which display on browser.

+I create one more state named login that stored boolean value

+this I use it to switch the AlterBox with the help of button.

+At last I used jest and testing library and build the code and run the test.